stfxecutables/model_variance/drafts/details.md

 Train downsampling by $p$ percent uses only $p$ percent of the available training samples $\mathbf{X}$.
 For reasons related to stratification, compute costs, and sample sizes, I limit $p$ to values in $\{25, 50, 75, 100\}$.
+That is, we do no $k$-fold, and instead focus on Monte-Carlo-style validation.
+This is primarily due to compute costs.

-Although you won't see any figures depicting this below, early tests showed this to be the largest source of variance in model performance and performance consistency metrics.
+Although you won't see any figures depicting the effects of train downsampling below, early tests showed *train downsampling to be the largest source of variance in model performance and performance consistency metrics*.

 ## Data Perturbation

 I develop a number of methods to perturb predictor values and simulate "small" predictor noise.
-I classify predictor features as either continuous or categorical, and define perturbation methods based on the cardinality.
+I classify predictor features as either continuous or categorical, and define perturbation methods based on the feature cardinality.

-### Continous Data Perturbation
+### Continuous Data Perturbation

 These perturbations are all designed to be "small" in various intuitive ways.
 The early results perhaps show I was a bit too clever in making these small, as they definitely don't have dramatic effects on metrics, and likely need to be increased slightly (by a factor of 2 or so) for a final investigation.
+Nevertheless...

 For all descriptions below, training data is
 $\mathbf{X} \in \mathbb{R}^{N \times F}$, with $N$ samples, and $F$